TNTurnerLab/ACES/README.md

 6. Users must upload or have handy their {query} file for Blast.

-    6. Open  **_config.json _** to set which file is the useres query file:
+    6. Open  **_config.json _** to set which file is the users query file:

 	6. "[query](#query)"
-	6. Your query file should be put in file USERS_query_Files, If not please modify complete pathway to input file in config.json file.
+	6. Your query file should be put in file USERS_query_Files, if not please modify complete pathway to input file in config.json file.

-7. Locate [Snakefile.smk](#SNAKE) in VGP SnakeFile Pipeline, indicate whether you will be using file VGP_Con_Ana24.smk for running on an lsf server or Desktop_VS_VGP_Con_Ana25.smk if ran locally.
+7. Locate [Snakefile.smk](#SNAKE) in VGP SnakeFile Pipeline, indicate whether you will be using file VGP_Con_Ana24.smk for running on an LSF server or Desktop_VS_VGP_Con_Ana25.smk if ran locally.

 8. (See FILES GUIDE: Docker for generating [Dockerfile](#Dock))